pgfeldman/KeywordExplorer/markup/ModelExplorer.md

 It's pretty close, and you can see that the predictions are progressively higher for the values that are more common, _thirty_ and _forty_.

 ![model_flags](../images/model_flags.png)

+This row sets a few more user-defined behaviors that are not directly related to text generation.

+**Re-use Seed** If checked, this causes the same seed to be used at the beginning of each session (Each time you press "Run").
+Seed re-use means that the beginning of text sequences are very similar.
+For example, the two following responses were generated from the default GPT-2 using the same seed and slightly different prompts (in _italics_):

+_The man walked into the room_ and sat down.
+He was a big man, with a round face and a bald head.
+He wore a dark suit and a white shirt with a dark tie.
+"I'm Detective Sergeant John O'Malley," he said."
+I'm in charge of the investigation into the death of your daughter."

+_The woman walked into the room_ and sat down on the bed.
+She was wearing a long, white nightgown.
+Her hair was long and black, and her eyes were dark brown.
+She looked at me for a moment, then said, "I'm your mother."

+This can be very useful when examining bias in models and the data that trains them.

+---

 ![model_probe](../images/model_probe.png)

+---

 ![model_actions](../images/model_actions.png)